markmfredrickson/optmatch/README.md

 [testthat](http://github.com/hadley/test_that) package to write and run tests.
 (Please ensure you have the latest version of testthat (or at least v0.11.0), as older versions stored the tests in a different directory, and may not test properly.)
 See the `tests/testthat` directory for examples.

+If you are using RStudio, after loading the `optmatch.Rproj` file, you can run the test suite via Build -> Test Package.

+New features should include inline [Roxygen](http://roxygen.org/) documentation.
+You can generate all `.Rd` documents from the `Roxygen` code using Build -> Document.

+If you prefer not to use RStudio, you can develop using Make.

 To run the test suite, use:

     $ make test

-New features should include inline [Roxygen](http://roxygen.org/) documentation.
-You can generate all `.Rd` documents from the `Roxygen` code via
+To update documentation, use:

     $ make document

-These other commands are also useful for development:
+These other Make commands are also useful for development:

 - `make interactive`: starts up an interactive session with `optmatch` loaded.
 - `make check`: runs `R CMD check` on the package